aaronditto/fizzbuzz/instructions.md

 Enhance your existing FizzBuzz solution to perform the following:

-If the number contains a three you must output the text 'lucky'.
+If the number contains a three you must output the text 'cool'.
 This overrides any existing behaviour.

 e.g. If I run the program over a range from 1-20 I should get the following output

-    1 2 lucky 4 buzz fizz 7 8 fizz buzz 11 fizz lucky 14 fizzbuzz 16 17 fizz 19 buzz
+    1 2 cool 4 buzz fizz 7 8 fizz buzz 11 fizz cool 14 fizzbuzz 16 17 fizz 19 buzz

 Tag your repo `step2` when you have completed this stage of the implementation.